Kainji Dam: Dimensions

 Kainji Dam extends for about 10 km, including its saddle dam, which closes off a tributary valley.
 The primary section across the outflow to the Niger is 550 m.
 Most of the structure is made from earth, but the centre section, housing the hydroelectric turbines, was built from concrete.
 This section is 65 m high.
 Kanji Dam is one of the longest dams in the world.

 Power station

 The dam was designed to have a generating capacity of 960 MW; however, only 8 of its 12 turbines have been installed, reducing the capacity to 760 MW.
 The dam generates electricity for all the large cities in Nigeria.
 Some of the electricity is sold to the neighbouring country of Niger.
 In addition, occasional droughts have made the Niger's water flow unpredictable, diminishing the dam's electrical output.

 Lock

 The dam has a single-lock chamber capable of lifting barges 49 m.

 Discharge flooding

-In October 1998 in response to upstream flooding, a torrent of water was released from the dam, bursting the river banks.
-Downstream from the dam 60 villages were flooded.
+In October 1998, in response to upstream flooding, a torrent of water was released from the dam, bursting the river banks.
+Nearly 60 villages were flooded.
 Domestic animals drowned and dikes as well as several farms were washed away.
-Dam officials were criticized for waiting too long before starting, then dumping too much water.
+Dam officials were criticized for waiting too long before starting and then dumping too much water.